 In my five+ years of living as a minimalist there has been exactly one item, totaling $6 in value that I had to buy again because I had donated it.
 It was an apple slicer and I just bought another one.

 While decluttering my kitchen five years ago I realized just how little we used that apple slicer.
 When making apple pie, which I love to do, I never used it because I didn’t like the size of the apple slices.
 When cutting up apple slices for my kids, I found a knife to be just as efficient.
 So, when clearing my kitchen of its excess, I donated my apple slicer.
 No regrets.

-Fast forward through five long years and my daughter, who is now nine asked, if we could buy an apple slicer after slicing her finger while cutting up an apple with a knife.
+Fast forward five years later: my daughter, who is now nine, asked if I’d buy an apple slicer after slicing her finger while cutting up an apple with a knife.
 It’s a fair request.
 So, for a whopping $6 I bought an apple slicer and slid it into her Christmas stocking as an extra gift.
+She was geeked.